SMALL GROUP • 2.5 HOURS • LIMITED TO 6

 The session is facilitated by a highly experienced therapist trained in working with complex trauma and dissociation.
 The group is intentionally small (6 participants) to maintain safety and containment.
 You will never be pushed.

-No. To preserve confidentiality and psychological safety, the session is not recorded.
+No. To preserve psychological safety and not effect your process, the session is not recorded.

 Nothing is required.
 Some participants choose to pursue further training.
 Others simply leave with a deeper understanding of their nervous system process.
 You are under no obligation.

-Because depth requires containment.
-This work depends on attunement, relational presence, and nervous system regulation, which is not possible in large groups.
+Because depth requires a container.
+This work depends on attunement, relational engagement, and personalized interventions.
+These features are not possible to maintain in large groups.

 If it doesn't, trust that too